What Is The Difference Between Weather And Climate?

-Weather and climate are two atmospheric conditions whose definitions and distinctions confuse many people around the world.
+Weather and climate are two atmospheric conditions whose distinction confuses many people around the world.
 The two terms have some similarities including the fact that they are both defined by solar energy.
 However, weather and climate are two distinct terms and have separate characteristics.
 Those who use weather and climate interchangeably might find the existence of climate change hard to believe because of the ever-changing weather, which is why understanding the distinction is so important.

-Climatic conditions are less volatile making forecasts on an area's climate easy and accurate.
+Climatic conditions are less volatile, making forecasts of an area's climate easier and more accurate.
 It usually takes many years for the climate of an area to completely change.
-Weather conditions, on the other hand, are extremely volatile and can change moment to moment.
-This chaotic attribute makes it difficult to accurately forecast weather conditions of a particular area.
+Weather conditions, on the other hand, are extremely volatile and can change from moment to moment.
+This chaotic attribute makes it difficult to accurately forecast the weather conditions of a particular area.
 However, meteorologists give short-term forecasts of the weather by analyzing the changes in barometric pressure as well as the degree of cloud cover in an area.

-For many years, weather and climate have been a defining factor on the type of human activity in an area.
+For centuries, weather and climate have been a defining factor in the type of human activity that is conducted in an area.
 However, in recent years, human activity has altered weather patterns and caused climate change.
-Smog is formed from vehicle emissions which affects air visibility causing widespread air pollution.
+Smog is formed from vehicle emissions which affect air visibility, causing widespread air pollution.
 Industrial emissions release acidic fumes which react with moisture in the atmosphere to form acid rain.
-The long-term emissions of greenhouse gasses has been conclusively identified as a contributing factor to climate change.
+The long-term emission of greenhouse gasses has been conclusively identified as a contributing factor to climate change.
 By shrouding the atmosphere, greenhouse gases are formed which increase atmospheric temperature and contribute to global warming.